 “Help to develop new thought leaders who understand, and are aligned with, our own technology goals.”

 It’s easy to see that each of these goals would require different programs and different actions than each other.
-They’d certainly each have different target audiences for you to be reaching out to.
+They’d certainly each have different target audiences for you to be reaching out to. - Be clear on who your target influencers are

 Also sounds obvious, but easy to overlook.